 By Diana Sunshine

-Diana Sunshine, founder of Big Retired Life, is a mission-driven, community builder with 20+ years experience in EdTech, Fundraising, and Non-Profit management.
+Diana Sunshine is the founder of Big Retired Life.
+She’s a mission-driven, community builder with 20+ years experience in EdTech, Fundraising, and Non-Profit management.

 Throughout the “Active You” section of this blog, we will introduce you to ideas on staying active and learning new things.